chroma-core/docs/docs/reference/Collection.md

 **Arguments**:

 - `ids` - The ids of the embeddings you wish to add
-- `embedding` - The embeddings to add.
+- `embeddings` - The embeddings to add.
 If None, embeddings will be computed based on the documents using the embedding_function set for the Collection.
 Optional.
-- `metadata` - The metadata to associate with the embeddings.
+- `metadatas` - The metadata to associate with the embeddings.
 When querying, you can filter on this metadata.
 Optional.
 - `documents` - The documents to associate with the embeddings.
-Optional.
-- `ids` - The ids to associate with the embeddings.
 Optional.

 **Returns**: